Toronto Transit Commission fares: Using Presto media

-A rider paying their fare with a Presto card or Presto ticket must tap on a Presto reader every time the rider boards a bus or streetcar, or passes through a fare gate at a subway station.
+A rider paying their fare with a Presto card, Presto ticket or credit and debit cards must tap every time they board a bus (including Wheel-Trans) or streetcar, or pass through a fare gate at a subway station.
 All buses and streetcars have a Presto reader at each door.
 Presto customers may board by any door on a streetcar.
-On most buses, customers can only board by the front door, unless that bus is replacing a streetcar or inside the fare paid zone of a subway station.
-Customers using Wheel-Trans vehicles can pay their fare using a Presto card with stored value or a TTC monthly pass loaded on it, as well as with a 1-ride, 2-ride or day pass Presto ticket.
+On most buses, customers can only board by the front door, unless that bus is replacing a streetcar or inside the fare-paid zone of a subway station, as well as replacing subway trains at certain stations during subway closures, both planned and unplanned.

 When paying a single fare, Presto automatically records a timed transfer.
 From the time of initial tap-on, a transfer with Presto is valid for two hours, during which passengers can enter and exit TTC vehicles or subway stations and change direction of travel repeatedly without having to pay any additional fare.
-Presto users must tap on every time they either enter a subway station or board a surface vehicle.
-If the two-hour transfer expires while riding on a TTC vehicle, Presto fare holders may finish the trip on that vehicle without paying another fare or risking a fine.
-If the rider subsequently boards another vehicle after expiry, then another fare needs to be paid.
+Presto users must tap every time they either enter a subway station or board a surface vehicle.
+However, this is optional if doing so within the fare paid zone.
+If the two-hour transfer expires while riding on a TTC vehicle, Presto cardholders may finish the trip on that vehicle without paying another fare or risking a fine.
+If the rider subsequently boards another vehicle outside the fare paid zone after expiry, then another fare needs to be paid.

-Presto card customers can also pay GTA zone fares for TTC bus routes serving areas outside of the City of Toronto.
-A TTC fare is charged to the Presto card within Toronto.
-A MiWay fare is charged on TTC buses (specifically the 52B/D Lawrence West buses) travelling west of Toronto Pearson International Airport into Mississauga (west of Bresler Drive and Jetliner Road along Airport Road).
-(This does not apply to TTC buses terminating at the airport.)
-A York Region Transit fare is charged on TTC buses travelling north of Steeles Avenue into Vaughan and Markham, which are located in York Region.
-Riders crossing the zone boundary must tap their Presto card twice, once when boarding the bus and again when leaving.
-However, this is not necessary on the subway as double fares are not charged to enter or exit Highway 407 and Vaughan Metropolitan Centre stations, despite these stations being fully located in York Region.